leaguevine/leaguevine-ultistats/README.md

 ###Ultistats-specific notes
 There are several ways to handle clicks/taps in a Backbone.js app

 1. HTML elements' .clicks are bound to a function AND
-  	a.
-The function handles all data manipulation and rendering but never calls router.navigate(href)
+    1. the function handles all data manipulation and rendering but never calls router.navigate(href) OR
-  	b.
-The function handles some or no data manipulation and rendering then calls router.navigate(href).
+    2. the function handles some or no data manipulation and rendering then calls router.navigate(href).
 2. HTML elements are themselves links and when the link is tapped or clicked
-  	a.
-The linked URL is navigated to by the browser.
-This is the same as following a bookmark (or a link shared between friends)
+    1. the linked URL is navigated to by the browser.
+This is the same as following a bookmark (or a link shared between friends) OR
-  	b.
-The linked URL is intercepted, suppressed, and instead the relative URL is passed to router.navigate(href)
+    2. the linked URL is intercepted, suppressed, and instead the relative URL is passed to router.navigate(href)

-Since we want our pages to be bookmarkable, 1a is not an option because 1a never updates the address bar.
+1.1 is not an option for pages we want to be bookmarkable because 1.1 never updates the address bar.
+2.1 is absolutely necessary.
-For 1b, 2a, and 2b, when the address bar URL is updated either by direct navigation (2a) or by router.navigate(href), the URL fragment is matched to a route (by a Router) and the function associated with the match is called.

-Since we want to be able to follow bookmarks, we must at a minimum have routes that match any URLs we want to navigate to by bookmarks.
-These routes reside in each module's router.
-To further complicate things, I can't seem to match routes such as lvus.com/teams/123 when navigating directly because, even though the Backbone instance still captures the URL request, it looks for all of the resources in lvus.com/teams/ instead of lvus.com/ .
-To avoid this problem I will turn off pushState.

-Since we have route matching anyway, to minimize redundancy and to minimize page refreshes we will implement the following strategy:
-1  Whenever we want the result of tap/click to render a page that is bookmarkable, let the tap/click be on a <a href="relative_URL">something</a> element.
-Navigating to this link will be intercepted, suppressed, and then the app will call router.navigate(href).
-Everything required to render the requested page will be performed by the matching route, but hopefully we can spare some fetching and rendering of things that are already present.
-2  Whenever we want the result of a tap/click to not be bookmarkable (e.g. entering stats, sorting a table), then that element's .click will be bound to a function that does some data manipulation/rendering but does not call router.navigate(href)
+We could use 2.1 exclusively by making every touchable thing a hyperlinks but this is not performant because the browser would refresh the entire page for every tap.
+Instead, to improve performance we will use 2.2 for navigation to any page that we want to be bookmarkable.
+Finally, for interaction that should not be bookmarkable (e.g., entering stats), we will use 1.1